HunterStevens/react-bubbles/README.md

 Wrap your components in PrivateRoutes, have them only accessible through tokens,

 - [ ] Describe how web servers work.
+Web Servers are computers that are built to serve data for you webpage.
+It hosts websites that contain a domain which when a user calls that domain, the server will fetch the data from the network and serve it to the user.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Axios.get().
+As that fetches the API data allow the webpage to map it through.

 ## Project Set Up